 - The Honours Bachelor of Food and Nutrition Sciences is offered in French and English.

-- A Nutrition Sciences Option is offered in French for students who wish to pursue a career as dietitians.
+- A Dietetic training is offered in French for students who wish to pursue a career as dietitians.
 Please see the French website for details.

 Nutrition and food innovation are key to achieving global health and wellness.
 Our programs aspire to create and mobilize leading-edge food and nutrition knowledge for enabling healthy lifestyles.